Hands-on Gear Review

 The Warbonnet can be ordered directly from Warbonnet Outdoors.

-If the Warbonnet is a little too expensive for you or too hard to find, the runner up for camping hammocks is the Hennessy Expedition Asym, which is the only hammock we tested that comes with its own rain fly in addition to an included bug net.
+If the Warbonnet is a little too expensive for you or too hard to find, the Hennessy Expedition Asym, is the only hammock we tested that comes with its own rain fly in addition to an included bug net.
+The Grand Trunk Double takes our Top Pick Award and is durable, comfortable, and easy to use.

 Compare top rated competitors side-by-side >